yintrigue/portfolio-ds/README.md

-# Data Science Portfolio by Ying Chen
+# Ying's DS Portfolio

-I love data, I love photography, and I love cats.
-This portfolio is a compilation of select projects I have worked on in the field of data science.
+I love data and I love cats.
+This is a portfolio of select data science projects I have worked on.

 ## Table of Contents